 - The state is providing financial support to help Purdue Extension expand the Strengthening Families program to high needs areas of the state.
 Strengthening Families is an evidence-based program that has demonstrated long term impact in reducing substance abuse among young people.

-- The state is also providing financial support to enable scaling and expansion and enhance sustainability of Youth First’s prevention programs in southwestern Indiana.
+- The state is also providing financial support to enable scaling and expansion and enhance sustainability of Youth First’s prevention programs.
 Youth First places social workers in schools to provide intervention and prevention programming for at-risk students.

 - The Alliance for Substance Abuse Progress (ASAP) in Bartholomew County raised over $1 million locally to fund substance abuse prevention programs.

-- HEA 1438 (2017) allows municipalities to establish syringe exchange programs without State approval.
+- HEA 1438 (2017) allows municipalities to establish syringe service programs without State approval.
 Indiana has 9 counties approved to provide syringe services, working to prevent disease and serving as a gateway to public health and social services.

 - ISDH, Family and Social Services Administration (FSSA), and Department of Homeland Security (IDHS) worked together to reorganize the state’s naloxone distribution system to ensure adequate supplies for EMS providers statewide and to maintain supplies at all Indiana State Police (ISP) posts.